visinf/DIAGen/README.md

 Note: Since MS COCO is not inherently designed for single-label classification, images are labeled according to the class of the largest object in the image.

-## Pipeline
+## DIAGen Pipeline

 ![DIAGen Pipeline](assets/diagen_pipeline.png)

-The DIAGen pipeline consists of the following steps:
+The source code for the DIAGen pipeline is split into the following steps:

-### 1. fine_tune.py
+### 1. Textual Inversion (`fine_tune.py`)
-In the first step, textual inversion (https://arxiv.org/abs/2208.01618) is used to learn representations of all classes in the dataset as new pseudo words.
+In the first step, [Textual Inversion](https://arxiv.org/abs/2208.01618) is used to learn representations of all classes in the dataset as new pseudo words.
 To do this, `fine_tune.py` needs to be executed.

 An example call could look like this:
 ```
 python fine_tune.py --dataset="custom_coco" --output_dir=./ --pretrained_model_name_or_path="CompVis/stable-diffusion-v1-4" --resolution=512 --train_batch_size=4 --lr_warmup_steps=0 --gradient_accumulation_steps=1 --max_train_steps=1000 --learning_rate=5.0e-04 --scale_lr --lr_scheduler="constant" --mixed_precision=fp16 --revision=fp16 --gradient_checkpointing --only_save_embeds --flip_p 0.5 --seeds 0 --examples-per-class 2 --device 0
 ```

-### 2. aggregate_embeddings.py
+### 2. Intermediate Processing (`aggregate_embeddings.py`)
-Intermediate processing step.
-Running `aggregate_embeddings.py` will save all learned embeddings as a tokens.pt file.
-In this step we also introduce our first contribution (a) embedding noise as described in the paper, controlled by the parameters `--augment-embeddings` and `--std-deviation`.
+Executing `aggregate_embeddings.py` will save all learned embeddings as a tokens.pt file.
+In this step we also introduce our first contribution <ins>(a) embedding noise</ins>, controlled by the parameters `--augment-embeddings` and `--std-deviation`.

 An example call could look like this:
 ```
 python aggregate_embeddings.py --seeds 0 --examples-per-class 2 --dataset "custom_coco" --augment-embeddings True --input-path "./fine-tuned" --embed-path "tokens/{dataset}-tokens/{dataset}-{seed}-{examples_per_class}.pt"
 ```

-### 3. generate_prompts.py
+### 3. Generating Semantically Diverse Prompts (`generate_prompts.py`)
-For our second contribution (b) class-specific text-prompts, the `generate_prompts.py` script needs to be executed.
+For our second contribution <ins>(b) class-specific prompts</ins>, the `generate_prompts.py` script needs to be executed.
 If you want to generate the text-prompts via the GPT 4 model, it is necessary to add an api key in a .env file [here in the project directory](https://github.com/visinf/DIAGen).

 An example call could look like this:
 ```
 python generate_prompts.py --dataset "custom_coco" --model "meta-llama/Llama-2-7b-chat-hf" --prompts-per-class 5
 ```

-### 4. train_classifier.py
+### 4. Image Generation and Train Downstream Model (`train_classifier.py`)
 The actual image generation process is combined with the training of the downstream classifier in `train_classifier.py`.
-Our third contribution (c) weighting mechanism for the synthetic images, can be controlled by the parameter `--synthetic_filter` which executes the code in `train_filter.py`.
+Our third contribution <ins>(c) weighting mechanism</ins> for the synthetic images, can be controlled by the parameter `--synthetic_filter` which executes the code in `train_filter.py`.

 An example call could look like this:
 ```
 python train_classifier.py --dataset "custom_coco" --examples-per-class 2 --strength 0.7 --guidance-scale 15 --synthetic-probability 0.7 --use-embedding-noise 1 --use-generated-prompts 1 --prompt-path "prompts/focus/prompts_gpt4.csv" --synthetic_filter "train" --method "noise_llm_filter" --eval_on_test_set "test" --num-synthetic 10 --num-epochs 50 --iterations-per-epoch 200 --device 0
 ```

-This example will train a classifier on the Custom COCO dataset, with 2 images per class, using the prompts located at `prompts/focus/prompts_gpt4.csv`.
-Slurm scripts that reproduce the paper are located in `scripts/textual_inversion`.
-Results are logged to `.csv` files based on the script argument `--logdir`.
-More detailed explanation of each argument can be found in the code

 ## Citation

-If you find our method helpful, consider citing our paper!
+If you find DIAGen helpful, please consider citing our work:

 ```
 OUR CITATION